plasne/aks-lab/01-Develop-Entity-Services.md

 ## Song

-You will develop a Song Entity Service that will allow you to store and retrieve songs by ID.
+You will develop a Song Entity Service that will allow you to store (in-memory) and retrieve songs by ID.
 It should adhere to the following contract...

 ```yml
 swagger: '2.0'